emf-creaf/forestindicators/articles/IndicatorEstimation.md

 #>      max_tree_dbh          <NA>
 #>  targeted_species          <NA>
 #>  excluded_species          <NA>
 #>                                                                description
 #>  Minimum  tree diameter to be included in the estimation of harvest volume
-#>  Maximum  tree diameter to be included in the estimation of density of harvest volume
+#>  Maximum  tree diameter to be included in the estimation of harvest volume
 #>               Tree species included in the calculation of harvested volume
 #>           Tree species not included in the calculation of harvested volume
 ```

 ### Step 2: Assemble inputs and define values for additional parameters